 To sum up it is proposed to assemble and employ a force of the highest fighting qualities capable of employment in widely separated columns...that it should be allocated an objective behind the enemy’s lines, the gaining of which will decisively affect the campaign; and that to enable it to carry out its task it must be given a political doctrine consonant with our war aims.

 Wingate was well-practised at conducting both insurgency as well as counter-insurgency.
 The British empire in its centuries of duration was often called upon to practise the latter.
 The campaigns conducted in the waning years of empire in places such as Malaya and Kenya created a doctrinal hybrid dominated by the ideas of two army officers, namely Robert Thompson and Frank Kitson.
 Of the two, Kitson’s name is the more familiar extending from the realm of military colleges to the wider public through his books ‘Gangs and Counter-gangs’ and ‘Low Intensity Operations.’
-Yet, it must be said that Kitson’s concept of the ‘counter-gang’, utilised against Mau Mau and Irish republican insurgents, is one which was based on Wingate’s strategy of counter-terrorism that was used against Shifta bandits in the Sudan and Arab insurgents.
+Yet, it must be said that Kitson’s concept of the ‘counter-gang’, utilised against Mau Mau and Irish republican insurgents, is one which was based on Wingate’s strategy of counter-terrorism that was used against Shifta bandits in the Sudan and Arab insurgents in Palestine.

 Wingate was perceived as a highly complex and difficult man.
 He suffered demotions in rank and command and once attempted suicide.
 Yet, his abilities were all too apparent and his service to king and country much valued.